Snowy Mountains: Skiing

 Skifields up by Kosciuszko's side were also established during this period, though their existence is now little realised.
 The Australian Alpine Club was founded in 1950 by Charles Anton.
 Huts were constructed in the "Backcountry" close to Mount Kosciuszko, including Kunama Hut, which opened for the 1953 season.
 A rope tow was installed on Mount Northcote at the site and opened in 1954.
 The site proved excellent for speed skiing, but the hut was destroyed in an avalanche, which also killed one person, in 1956.

 Anton also recognised the potential of the Thredbo Valley for construction of a major resort and village, with good vertical terrain.
 Construction began in 1957.
 Today, Thredbo has 14 ski-lifts and possesses Australia's longest ski resort run, the 5.9 km from Karel's T-Bar to Friday Flat; Australia's greatest vertical drop of 672 m; and the highest lifted point in Australia at 2037 m.

-The last establishment of a major skifield in NSW came with the development of Mount Blue Cow in the 1980s.
-In 1987 the Swiss designed Skitube Alpine Railway opened to deliver skiers from Bullocks Flat, on the Alpine Way, to Perisher Valley and to Blue Cow, which also opened in 1987.
+The last establishment of a major skifield in NSW came with the development of Blue Cow Mountain in the 1980s.
+In 1987 the Swiss designed Skitube railway opened to deliver skiers from Bullocks Flat, on the Alpine Way, to Perisher Valley and to Blue Cow, which also opened in 1987.
 The operators of Blue Cow purchased Guthega in 1991, and the new combined resort later merged with Perisher-Smiggins to become the largest ski resort in the Southern Hemisphere.
 In 2022, Perisher had 48 lifts covering 1,245 hectares and four village base areas: Perisher Valley, Blue Cow, Smiggin Holes and Guthega.